April 1899, 7 Hawthorn Street, Dayton, Ohio

 In my experience, most organizations start their Agile journey with some kind of “iterative waterfall.”
 There are backlog items in the shape of activities like analysis, design, coding, or testing.
 Estimating activities with WSJF is tricky since there could be questions like “Is the analysis more valuable than the design?”
 But even without a perfect backlog, WSJF can be a great tool to help improve the content of the backlog towards completed deliverables.

 Don’t skip WSJF “just” because your prerequisites are not perfect.
 Instead, take the opportunity to align.
-If you involve developers in the Job size estimate, they will have the chance to get early insights and feeling included.
+If you involve developers in the Job size estimate, they will have the chance to get early insights and feel included.
 As you go, your WSJF technique will improve.
 It will be easier and easier to understand the different attributes.
 Find good examples, working patterns, and guidelines.
 A good start is to use a model, but when you know it well, you can adapt according to your needs.
 Dean Leffingwell writes, “Teams may apply a rating scale to their specific context.”

 Dealing with uncertainty